-Besides, the accounts of national properties, claims held by the State and State obligations are also audited by the Board.
-Furthermore, accounts of the entity whose stated capital is contributed by the State and the local public entities which receive financial assistance from the State are subject to the Board's audit.
+In addition, the accounts of national properties, claims held by the State and State obligations are also audited by the Board.
+Furthermore, accounts of entities whose stated capital is contributed by the State and local public entities which receive financial assistance from the State are also subject to the Board's audit.

-The Board is a constitutional organization which enjoys independence of the Cabinet and belongs neither to the Diet nor to the Courts for the purpose of strictly performing such important functions without any interference by any other bodies.
+The Board is a constitutional organization which is independent of the Cabinet and belongs to neither the Diet nor the Courts for the purpose of strictly performing such important functions without any interference by any other bodies.